tgiang200/karaf/examples/karaf-blueprint-example/README.md

 ## Feature and Deployment

-On a running Karaf instance, you register the blueprint starter features repository with:
+On a running Karaf instance, you register the blueprint example features repository with:

 ```
 karaf@root()> feature:repo-add mvn:org.apache.karaf.examples/karaf-blueprint-example-features/4.1.0-SNAPSHOT/xml